I159/buddy_config/README.md

     class MyConf(metaclass=Config):
         NAME_OF_A_SETTING_C = "NAME_OF_AN_ENVIRONMENT_VARIABLE_C", int, lambda x: x ** 2

 The optional items of the tuple are pre-processors.
-Pre-processor is a callable which must return a value of int, float, string or bytes value.
+A pre-processor is a callable that must return a value of int, float, string, or bytes value.

 If you need to create a combined setting using values from environment variables, no problem, buddy config can do that:

     class MyConf(metaclass=Config):